 - Wipe down furniture and shelves

-- Scrub the toilet, including under the seat and cistern
+- Scrub the toilet, including under the seat and around the base

-- Discard any old or empty bottles and boxes, including expired medication
+- Discard old or empty bottles and expired medication

 - Wash towels, bathmats, and washcloths

-- Wipe down pictures and paintings, baseboards, door frames and handles
+- Wipe pictures, baseboards, door frames, and handles

 - Wash walls and windows, including light switches